morotsman/morotsman.github.io/_posts/2020-08-04-scalaz-applicative.markdown

 If we want all our calculations to run even if some fails then we should use an `Applicative` instead of a `Monad`.

-If we use the Scalaz library it's pretty easy to create our own `Monads` and `Applicatives`, as a by-product we also get access to all those nice operators that the people behinde Scalaz has implemented over the years!
+If we use the Scalaz library it's pretty easy to create our own `Monads` and `Applicatives`, as a by-product we also get access to all those nifty little operators that the people behinde Scalaz has implemented over the years!

 ## Github